HerveAbdi/data4PCCAR/README.md

 ## Introduction

 `data4PCCAR` is a collection of _data sets_  and `R`-_functions_
-that are used (or could have been used, should have been used, or might be used) to illustrate Principal Component Analysis (PCA), Correspondence Analysis (CA), and related techniques such as Multiple Correspondence Analysis (MCA),
+that are used (or could have been used, should have been used, or might have been used) to illustrate Principal Component Analysis (PCA), Correspondence Analysis (CA), and related techniques such as Multiple Correspondence Analysis (MCA),